Big Organic - Is it Really Healthier?

 Safer for the farmer

 All of these supposed benefits are controversial and some are simply untrue.
 The current scientific consensus shows no measurable health benefit to eating organic produce.
 A few of the significant drawbacks from the epidemiological research regarding the health benefits of organic foods can be found in the differing lifestyle choices between an organic and conventional food consumer.
 Most people who eat exclusively organic tend to focus more on health-related activities, smoke less, have higher incomes, and are generally more concerned about wellness.
 These variables are hard to tease out tend to skew the resultant data.
 Furthermore, there is a big difference in farming practices between a small organic and industrial organic farm.
-The former tend to use little or no pesticides, whereas the latter may utilize copious amounts of natural pesticides.
+The former tends to use little or no pesticides, whereas the latter may utilize copious amounts of natural pesticides.
 Plus, small farmers tend to have better soil and a greater focus on ecology.
 Farming is complicated and there are also significant variations from one conventional farm to another, just as there are with organic farms.
 Yet, the few studies that have teased out many of these variables show no discernable difference in health or nutritional content.

 After analyzing 240 studies about the nutritional value of organic food, the authors of a 2012 review study published in the Annals of Internal Medicine concluded that they "[lack] strong evidence that organic foods are significantly more nutritious than conventional foods."
-Conversely, a meta-analysis in 2014 published in The British Journal on Nutrition concluded: "organic crops, on average, have higher concentrations of antioxidants, lower concentrations of Cd and a lower incidence of pesticide residues than the non-organic comparators."
+Conversely, a meta-analysis in 2014 published in The British Journal on Nutrition concluded: "Organic crops, on average, have higher concentrations of antioxidants, lower concentrations of Cd and a lower incidence of pesticide residues than the non-organic comparators."
 What's not clear, however, is whether these differences have any actual health impact on humans.
 Plus, as per usual in nutritional research, there are a few sharp criticisms of the study.

-Interesting: A Danish study in 2018 concluded: "evidence showing that adverse health effects of chronic pesticide residue exposure...is very unlikely...The HI (Hazard Index) for pesticides for a Danish adult was on level with that of alcohol for a person consuming the equivalent of 1 glass of wine every seventh year."
+Interesting: A Danish study in 2018 concluded: "Evidence showing that adverse health effects of chronic pesticide residue exposure...is very unlikely...The HI (Hazard Index) for pesticides for a Danish adult was on level with that of alcohol for a person consuming the equivalent of 1 glass of wine every seventh year."

 There is one compelling argument for purchasing organic versus conventional food and that is for farmworkers' welfare and health.
 Synthetic pesticide exposure causes farmworkers to suffer more chemical-related injuries and illnesses than any other part of the workforce.
-Over 900 approved synthetic pesticides and herbicides are available to the conventional farmer, whereas about 25 approved for organic use (remember, just because these are 'natural' does not mean they are safer!).
+Over 900 approved synthetic pesticides and herbicides are available to the conventional farmer, whereas about 25 are approved for organic use (remember, just because these are 'natural' does not mean they are safer!).
 The application, delivery and residue within the farm expose the average worker to much higher levels of potentially toxic chemicals than the minute amounts of residue found on produce by the time it gets to the supermarket.
 If you are concerned about the farmworkers' welfare and health, it may be a good idea to buy organic.

 Facts & Misconceptions